 When certain water loving mold types are starving they not only release spores into the air but also a microbial volatile organic compound (MVOC), which excretes an odour.
 This also works vice versa, when a non water loving mold is fed too much moisture, it will also produce MVOC’s along with an odour.

-Having a fall mould inspection should be one of the first things to consider as the cold winter months will require you turn on your furnace and potentially cause cross contamination of blowing around mold spores that could be in the basement or other areas of the home.
+Having a fall mold inspection should be one of the first things to consider as the cold winter months will require you to turn on your furnace and potentially cause cross contamination of blowing around mold spores that could be in the basement or other areas of the home.

 Unfortunately, when Fall and Winter arrive, many blame health issues on colds and the flu.
 However, what most people do not realize is that mold spores can cause many of the symptoms we experience when we think we have a cold or flu: